-LARCG can use existing international test reports for the homologation process to obtain the approval.Technical documents will be reviewed and validated during the certification process.
+LARCG can use existing international test reports and grants (FCC, CE, ANATEL)in order to obtain a Certificate of Conformity.Technical documents will be reviewed and validated during the certification process.

 Venezuela has some frequency band restrictions depending on the type of equipment.
 LARCG will help determine if these restrictions apply to your equipment and seek exceptions where possible.

-Transceivers and Transmitters
+Transceivers and transmitters

 Equipment for data networks

-RESOLUTION 253, 2003: List of foreign entities or bodies recommended for the approval and certification of telecommunications equipment.
+Resolution 253, 2003: List of foreign entities or bodies recommended for the approval and certification of telecommunications equipment.

-RESOLUTION 736, 2005: Establishes categories of telecommunications equipment subject to approval and certification.
+Resolution 736, 2005: Establishes categories of telecommunications equipment subject to approval and certification.

-RESOLUTION 863, 2006: Establishes the conditions for the qualification of “free use” equipment.
+Resolution 863, 2006: Establishes the conditions for the qualification of “free use” equipment.

-RESOLUTION 059, 2013: Updates Resolution 863, 2006, reform to the general conditions of operability considered in Resolution 863
+Resolution 059, 2013: Updates Resolution 863, 2006, reform to the general conditions of operability considered in Resolution 863

 Type A plugs, rated at 15 Amps, are used mainly in the United States, Canada, Mexico, South America and Central America.
 This Class I, non-grounded, non-insulated plug operates on AC current and is known as NEMA 1-15.
 The plug has two 1.5 mm thick blades which measure 15.9 – 18.3 mm in length and are spaced 12.7 mm apart.
 The neutral blade is 7.9 mm wide, while the hot blade is 6.3 mm wide.